fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/onetime-switches.md

  - Switch from one scheme to another scheme in the same AMC.
  - Switch units from one scheme to another partially or completely.
- - Track the switch orders placed.
+ - Track the status of switch orders placed.

 #### 1. Fetch fund scheme details

-If you are switching in to the scheme use [Get fund scheme](https://fintechprimitives.com/api/#get-single-fund-schemes-detail) and ensure that you have the following scheme attributes
+If you are switching in to the scheme, Use [Get fund scheme](https://fintechprimitives.com/api/#get-single-fund-schemes-detail) and ensure that you have the following scheme attributes

  - `switch_in_allowed`,
  - `min_switch_in_amount`,
  - `switch_in_amount_multiples`

-If you are switching out from the scheme, ensure that you have the following scheme attributes
+If you are switching out from the scheme, Use [Get fund scheme](https://fintechprimitives.com/api/#get-single-fund-schemes-detail) and  ensure that you have the following scheme attributes

  - `switch_out_allowed`,
  - `min_switch_out_amount`,